Results 21,161 to 21,180 of 36749

 Squads flanked, men died and heroes were forged, but it certainly wasn't stressful.
 Now ranked multiplayer against a better player who just made mistake?
 That's stressful

-Last edited by Heliocentric; 28-04-2014 at 05:38 PM.I'm failing to writing a blog, specifically about playing games the wrong way
+Last edited by Heliocentric; 28-04-2014 at 05:38 PM.I am once again writing a blog, vaguely about playing games the wrong way

 Its all relative though.
 I was pretty competent at multiplayer after a while and while COH single player dosent demand as much it still is far more demanding from instant to instant than most other games which I don't really find challenging to anything like the same degree.

 28-04-2014, 09:32 PM #21165

 After dropping 20-something hours into the Last Federation, I've decided to give it a break for a week or so.
 I love it, but it's also the case that with patches coming thick and fast, the fixes are worth waiting for.

 In other Arcen-based news, I tried to start a game of AI War.
 I've started plenty, but get stuck with analysis paralysis early on.
 Any tips for moving past that?

 Playing Dark Souls (the first) on and off, but it gives me horror-fatigue after a couple of hours.
 I have a weird intolerance for most forms of overt horror, and the depths seems to be the point at where that's kicked in for me.
 Might have to play it when I'm not stressed after work, as I really am enjoying it other than that.